Start Building Your AI Agents in Minutes!

 Types of Data Analysis

-Data analysis comes in several distinct flavors, each serving a unique purpose in extracting valuable insights from raw information.
-Let’s explore the main types of data analysis and how they can empower decision-makers across industries.
+Data analysis comes in several distinct forms, each serving a unique purpose in extracting valuable insights from raw information.
+Here are the main types of data analysis and how they can empower decision-makers across industries.

 Descriptive Analysis: What Happened?